 Offshore Gambling from the U.S.

-Black Friday and Online Gambling
+Black Friday and the Impact on Online Gambling

 Black Friday forever changed offshore gambling in the United States.
 There are two distinct periods in pre-Black Friday offshore gaming history.
 The first was prior to the enactment of UIGEA.
 The second period was between UIGEA and Black Friday.
 In any event, these two events forever altered a vibrant, yet unpredictable market.